tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 isDraft: true
 ---

-Welcome designers,\
-welcome coders,\
-welcome folks from the creamy center of that Venn diagram!

-This is a guide to help You use the Utopia design system in your project.
-You're going to learn a way or two of how to work with it in Figma and a simple but flexible method for implementing it in Tailwind CSS.
+This is a guide to help You use the [Utopia design system](https://utopia.fyi/) in your project.

+You're going to learn a few ways to work with it in Figma and a simple but flexible method for implementing it in Tailwind CSS.

+Welcome designers!\
+Welcome coders!\
+Welcome folks from the creamy center of that Venn diagram!

 **Choose your adventure**